-Chuck that whining, self-pitiing attitude down into the gorge behind the house and claim this gorgeous, sunny morning as a new beginning!
+Chuck that whining, self-pitying attitude down into the gorge behind the house and claim this gorgeous, sunny morning as a new beginning!

-Just as the tropical depression hovering over Guatemala and causing days of incessant rain, with a sky occluded by layers of low hanging clouds and swiftly swirling fog enveloping the house, has moved on to disappear over the Pacific ocean, so has my personal cloud lifted and my heart has lightened.
+Just as the tropical depression that hovered over Guatemala and caused days of incessant rain, with a sky occluded by layers of low hanging clouds and swiftly swirling fog enveloping the house, has moved on to disappear over the Pacific ocean, so has my personal cloud lifted and my heart has lightened.

-Until yesterday morning our trials and tribulations of the last few weeks had engorged themselves to a dark masse of amorphous, ever increasing threats.
-Hick-ups and adversities piled up in my mind and became disproportionally magnified, thus robbing my days of enjoyment and my nights of more restful restoration.
+By yesterday morning, our trials and tribulations of the last few weeks had engorged themselves to a dark masse of amorphous, ever-increasing threats.
+Life’s hick-ups and adversities accumulated in my mind and became disproportionally magnified, thus robbing my days of enjoyment and my nights of more restful restoration.

 It has always been my downfall to brood.
 I am, if I may say so myself, an accomplished and skilled sulker, agonizer and ruminator.
 It is, therefore, not in the least surprising that I took full advantage of the mountain of negative vibes lately, to immerse myself with great gusto into our misadventures – multiple hospitalizations of both Barry and my mother – and the hick-ups of daily life, like rental car troubles galore and other annoyances.
 The crowning glory of my misery, the icing on my cake of despair, was the curious “Incident of the Towed Car”.

 In this ridiculous mishap, a friend, who was leaving Atenas for a trip, kindly allowed me to drive a car for a couple of days, which she herself had borrowed from its absentee Canadian owner.
 After I was done running my errands, I parked the car in front of her house.
 Subsequently, a chain reaction of bad karma landed a shitload of trouble at my feet.